csiglab/Produceologia/docs/Production/Industry/Software/README.md

 > Note: This note is highly unfinished, including its formulation.
 Open question: Does a newsfeed aggregator — a type of software — belong within the Digital Production Sector?

+> Note: For organizational reasons, Machine Learning (ML) is considered part of the software industry.

 Guiding Questions:

 * What is the *product space* of the software industry?
 What is the structure of production inside a software firm?